Pixel 4: History

 Google confirmed the device's design in June 2019 after renders of it were leaked online.

-In the United States, the Pixel 4 is the first Pixel phone to be offered for sale by all major wireless carriers at launch.
+In the United States, the Pixel 4 was the first Pixel phone to be offered for sale by all major wireless carriers at launch.
 Previous flagship Pixel models had launched as exclusives to Verizon and Google Fi; the midrange Pixel 3a was additionally available from Sprint and T-Mobile, but not AT&T, at its launch.
-As with all other Pixel releases, Google is offering unlocked U.S. versions through its website.
+As with all other Pixel releases, Google offered unlocked U.S. versions through its website.

 The phones were officially announced on October 15, 2019 and released in the United States on October 24, 2019.
 On January 10, 2020, Pixel 4 price dropped below the Black Friday prices.
 They were discontinued in August 2020.

 Specifications

 Design and hardware

 The Pixel 4 and 4 XL are constructed using an aluminum frame and Gorilla Glass 5.
 The devices are available in Just Black, Clearly White, and Oh So Orange colors, with the white and orange models having a matte, "soft touch" glass finish, and the black model having a glossy finish.
 The frame is painted black on all models, while the power button is accented and made from plastic.

 The USB-C connector at the bottom of the device is used for charging and audio output, though neither USB-C headphones nor a USB-C to 3.5 mm jack adapter are included in the box.
 Both have stereo speakers, but unlike the Pixel 3, only one of the speakers is front-firing, with the other speaker located to the right of the USB-C port.
 Neither model includes a fingerprint reader; facial recognition (using a dot projector, infrared emitters and cameras along the top bezel of the device) is the only biometric authentication method offered by the Pixel 4.

 Both models use the Qualcomm Snapdragon 855 system-on-chip (consisting of eight Kryo 485 CPU cores, an Adreno 640 GPU and a Hexagon 690 DSP), with 6 GB of LPDDR4X RAM.
 Models are available with 64 or 128 GB of non-expandable internal storage.
 Battery sizes differ, with the Pixel 4 using a 2800 mAh cell and the Pixel 4 XL using a 3700 mAh cell.
 Both are capable of fast-charging at up to 18 W, and support Qi wireless charging.
-Like their predecessors, the phones have a water protection rating of IP68 under IEC standard 60529.
+Like their predecessors, the phones have a water protection rating of IPX8 under IEC standard 60529.
 The Pixel 4 also features the Pixel Neural Core and Knowles 8508A audio processor.
 The Pixel Neural Core is the successor to the Pixel Visual Core; it, too, uses the Edge TPU architecture.